 The key results of the calibration campaign have been reproduced in this document.
-In particular, the measured point spread function (PSF) of the CHEOPS instrument is shown in Figure 14.
+In particular, the measured point spread function (PSF) of the CHEOPS instrument is shown in Figure 1314 and it shows the PSF as measured in space.

-The detector flat-field is reproduced from Figure 24 to Figure 26, seen in filters of various passbands centred at different wavelengths.
+The detector flat-field is reproduced from Figure 2324 to Figure 2526, seen in filters of various passbands centred at different wavelengths.
 Measuring the flat-field in many different passbands, narrow and broad, allows a detailed characterisation of the flat-field structure.
-As can be seen in Figure 25, the bluest passbands showcase the "blue diamond" effect (also well visible in the broader U and B filters in Figure 24); this effect is due to surface imperfections on the silicon chip introduced during the manufacture process.
+As can be seen in Figure 2425, the bluest passbands showcase the "blue diamond" effect (also well visible in the broader U and B filters in Figure 2324); this effect is due to surface imperfections on the silicon chip introduced during the manufacture process.
 The reddest passbands, on the other hand, show the fringing effect, which is the result of interference between the incident light and the light internally reflected at the interfaces between the thin layers of the CCD chip.
 Both effects can lead to photometric variations when the target moves across the detector as a result of jitter motion.
 While the broad passband of CHEOPS allows to average out these effects for stellar targets with a broad spectral continuum, their respective influence is different for targets with different spectral types.
 This is why the data reduction pipeline will tailor the flat-field correction to match the spectral energy distribution of the target, which is a user-provided information.
-For a target with a given spectral type, the flat-field will be a composition of the monochromatic flat-fields6 from Figure 25, weighted by a spectral template of the target source.
-The CHEOPS flat-field composed over the V band can be seen in Figure 26.
+For a target with a given spectral type, the flat-field will be a composition of the monochromatic flatfields8 from Figure 2425, weighted by a spectral template of the target source.
+The CHEOPS flatfield composed over the V band can be seen in Figure 2526.